TDM Genealogy Management System

 Checks:

-b) Check that GIDZ is generative or a derivative with unknown source (GPID1
+a) Check the germplasm GIDX is derivative. b) Check that GIDZ is generative or a derivative with unknown source (GPID1

 and GPID2=0) c) Check that the new group precedes the target in chronology. d) If GIDZ # 0, the new group of GIDX (GGPX) will be GIDZ.
 Check the source of